Crawfish Bread Recipe

 2. Add crawfish tails and wine.
 Stir ingredients well.

-5. Carefully roll out French bread dough on a greased baking sheet.
+5. Carefully roll out French-bread dough on a greased baking sheet.
 Sprinkle with half of the shredded cheese.

 6. Spoon crawfish mixture onto center of dough.
 Sprinkle on remaining shredded cheese, reserving 1 tablespoon.

 10. Remove from the oven.
 Allow bread to set for a few minutes.
 Slice into serving-size pieces.
-Serves 5-6.

 Discover more recipes and immerse yourself in Louisiana's Food Culture.
-For more insights into Louisiana cuisine, culinary experiences and travel inspiration, sign up for our eNewsletter and stay connected to the flavors of Louisiana.
+For more insights into local culinary experiences and travel inspiration, sign up for our enewsletter and stay connected to the flavors of Louisiana.